🎵 The song for this post is Aguzate, by Richie Ray and Bobby Cruz. 🎵

-When you make a change you'd like to keep inside a Docker container, do you know the commands on-hand to persist them for the next time you enter a shell in the container?
+When you make a change you'd like to keep inside a Docker container, do you know the commands to persist them for the next time you enter a shell in the container?
 To push them back to the image definition?
 To the registry?
 Does your org have and pay for a gated-off image registry?
 Are all these components observable so you can catch when something gets misconfigured?

 Do you know how to rebuild from specific layers of a

 you remember which commands, off-hand, will be read as state-changing and

 trigger a layer rebuild vs. those that don't?

 Or do you do what I did for a while, and rebuild from scratch, downloading gigabytes of containes every month because every once in a while you have to nuke it?

 The main point of the questions in the preceding sections isn't to point out that Docker is Bad, just that all abstractions carry a cost.
 It's always worth asking "does this abstraction do enough for me that it's worth putting the time into?"